 NICE's Public Involvement Programme sent questionnaires to NHS trusts for distribution to patients who had the procedure (or their carers).
 NICE received 16 completed questionnaires and 1 patient organisation submission representing patients who have had this procedure.
-These will be discussed by the committee.
+The patient commentators' views on the procedure were consistent with the published evidence and the opinions of the professional experts.
+See the patient commentary summary for more information.